-That’s not all; you can also use the Roulette tool to comb through individual streaming services as well.
+That’s not all: You can also use the Roulette tool to comb through individual streaming services.
 Want to just search Amazon Prime Video?
 Click “Edit” in the upper right corner, deselect every platform except Amazon, and hit Save.
-Once you’ve found something that looks worthwhile, just click Watch and it’ll automatically send you to the web player for your chosen platform.
+Once you’ve found something that looks worthwhile, just click Watch and it will automatically send you to the web player for your chosen platform.
 If you don’t want to watch on your computer, of course, you’ll need to search for the film or program on your chosen device.

 Something to keep in mind: Netflix has a lot of content from India that probably never shows up in your recommendations (unless you’ve dabbled in Bollywood before).
 You’re fairly likely to come across some of these titles while using Roulette, which may just be a pleasant surprise in its own right.